Science Ninja Team Gatchaman: Debut and reception

+DVD releases and availability

+Since ADV's uncut Gatchaman is now the more accurate adaptation, a full G-Force boxset is considered unlikely.
+Sandy Frank Entertainment lost distribution rights around 2007; these were reacquired by Sentai Filmworks, which has released the ADV dub and streamed Battle of the Planets, but has no plans to reissue G-Force.
+Only 13 of the 85 episodes have appeared on home video, across The Best of G-Force (Rhino, 2004, seven uncut episodes out of order), the eponymous G-Force: Guardians of Space (PAL DVD, 2003, first three episodes), and Battle of the Planets Volumes 1–6 (Rhino, 2001–02, one G-Force episode per volume as an extra).

 Battle of the Planets: The New Exploits of G-Force

 Development began for an uncensored version of Battle of the Planets.
 An animated TV movie was made (Battle of the Planets: The Movie, featuring David Bret Edgen as Zark), combining several episodes into a new storyline.
 In 2003, Sandy Frank announced a series of 8 compilation films that ultimately went unreleased.